pongwsl/SeniorProject/README.md

 # SeniorProject
-This is my senior project.
+This is GitHub for my senior project.
+Created on Dec 19, 2024.